If you can’t find the answer to your question, please contact us and we will get back to you as soon as possible.

 Official transcripts can be ordered through the National Student Clearinghouse.
 Visit the Registration and Records website for more information and directions.

-Parking permits are required at the Fullerton and Irvine campuses.
-Detailed information on parking policies and maps of parking lots can be found at the Parking and Transportation Services website.
+Parking permits are required for all students and individuals physically coming to the campus.
+Detailed information regarding parking policies and maps of parking lots and structures, can be found at CSUF Parking Information.

 The refund amount you are entitled to depends on when you drop the course.
 Please refer to the Refund Policy for details, as well as the procedure for dropping the course.